borjamrd/binpar-bmrd/README.md

 ![Image Alt text](/public/pokeapi.png "Pokeapi")

 This project is a small web application developed using Typescript and Next.js.
-It displays real-time information from the Poké API.
+It displays real-time information from the PokeAPI.
 Below are the specific requirements of the project:

 ## Requirements

-- [ ] List of all Pokemon: The main page of the project should display a list of all Pokemon, ordered by their id.
+- [x] List of all Pokemon: The main page of the project should display a list of all Pokemon, ordered by their id.
 For each Pokemon, it should show at least the name, generation, and types.
 Additional relevant information can also be displayed.

 - [ ] Filters in the list: Two selectors should be added to filter the list by Type and Generation.